Health + Wellness

 Hookups tend to be casual sex without romantic feelings but as we all know, relationships can change!
 A hookup can be a one-night stand or the start of some other kind of relationship.

-And what starts out as friends with benefits could go through a dating exclusively phase on its way toward marriage.
+And what starts out as friends with benefits could go through a dating-exclusively phase on its way toward marriage.
 Or, the reverse could be true, exes who were once monogamous could decide to see other people but remain friends with benefits.

 What is the Meaning of LDR?

-Though it might sound like some type of technology, LDR is short for Long Distance Relationship, or when partners don't live near each other.
+The term LDR is short for Long Distance Relationship, or when partners don't live near each other.
 Jobs, schools, or family obligations mean that they cannot live in the same place (at least for now) but they are committed to each other nonetheless.

 LDRs can be difficult with partners feeling lonely or disconnected between visits, but with texting/sexting and sometimes steamy video calls, technology has definitely made these arrangements a lot more manageable.